-- 12.1 The College will not tolerate any harassment or victimisation of workers who make disclosures.
-If at any stage of this procedure a worker feels that they are being subject to informal pressures, bullying or harassment due to making a disclosure, they should raise this matter in writing to the Head of Human Resources. - 12.2 A worker making a disclosure may want to confidentially request counselling or other support from the College's occupational health services.
-Any such request for counselling or support services should be addressed to the Head of Human Resources.
-Such a request would be made in confidence. - 12.3 Workers can also contact the charity Public Concern at Work for confidential advice on whistleblowing issues.
+12.1.
+The College will not tolerate any harassment or victimisation of workers who make disclosures.
+If at any stage of this procedure a worker feels that they are being subject to informal pressures, bullying or harassment due to making a disclosure, they should raise this matter in writing to the Head of Human Resources.

+12.2.
+A worker making a disclosure may want to confidentially request counselling or other support from the College's occupational health services.
+Any such request for counselling or support services should be addressed to the People Management Team.
+Such a request would be made in confidence.

+12.3.
+Workers can also contact the charity Protect for confidential advice on whistleblowing issues.
 Contact details are as follows: